lst-cpp-project-2025-2026/practice-project/README.md

 1. Open the `practice-project` folder in VS Code.
 2. Edit the file **`src/main.cpp`** and add the box and your name as specified in your assigned issue.
-3.  **Test your code!** Re-run the configuration and build steps (Part 1, Steps 3, 4, 5) to make sure the program runs correctly with your changes.
+3.  **Test your code!** Re-run the configuration and build steps (Part 1, Steps 3, 4, 5) to make sure the program runs correctly with your changes. *(Remember to navigate back into the `build` directory before running steps 3 and 4).*

 #### **Step 7: Commit and Push (In Git Bash)**